Bachelor of Zoology and Animal Science

 • private environmental consulting

-• government quarantine.
+• government biosecurity and quarantine.

 Graduates typically take on roles such as: